soumyadeep2002ss/Attendance-Taking-System/README.md

 - **Integration with Other Libraries**: It seamlessly integrates with OpenCV for image processing and can be combined with frameworks like TensorFlow or PyTorch for deeper customization and deployment.

 The `face-recognition` package encapsulates these functionalities, offering a user-friendly interface for face-related tasks.
 It's widely used in security systems, attendance tracking, access control, and more.

+## Under Development: Detection of Virtual Image or Real Webcam Image

+#### Progress Update

+Currently, the system is undergoing development to distinguish between virtual images and real webcam input for face detection.

+#### Approach and Development Status

+The development involves implementing algorithms and techniques to differentiate between images rendered by virtual sources (like virtual cameras) and live webcam streams.

+- **Status**: Currently in progress.
+- **Approach**: Experimenting with feature extraction, analyzing pixel patterns, and exploring metadata differences between virtual and real images.

+Stay tuned for further updates on the progress of this feature.